-- Project HOPE (Health and Outreach with Pesticide Education) offers free safety training for farm worker community outreach workers in 23 sites in 13 states on how to conduct pesticide worker safety training. - Project SAFE (Saving American Farmworkers Everywhere), through an EPA/AFOP/ AmeriCorps Program, AmeriCorps members are trained as pesticide worker safety trainers to work in 18 AFOP affiliate sites giving inter-active training for farm workers and farm worker families.
-Many AmeriCorps members are children of migrant farm workers. - Project LEAF (Limiting Exposures Around Families) is a program to prevent takehome pesticide exposure to farm worker children. - Students Action with Farmworkers (SAF)is a program with Duke University to train 120 interns to conduct interactive pesticide safety education for farm workers and farm worker families.
-LA, FL, NC State Public Health Departments -Cooperative agreement \$195,000 PRIA funds support capacity development in the state departments of public health in Louisiana, Florida, and North Carolina (\$65,000 per state).
-The goal of the cooperative agreements is to develop a state's capacity to participate in the National Institute for Occupational Safety and Health (NIOSH) Sentinel Event Notification System for Occupational Risk (SENSOR) project, a project to carry out acute pesticide-related illness and injury surveillance activities.
-The mission of the SENSOR program is to build and maintain occupational illness and injury surveillance capacity within state health departments.
+- Project HOPE (Health and Outreach with Pesticide Education) offers free safety training for farm worker community outreach workers in multiple important agricultural states on how to conduct the required Worker Protection Standard (WPS) pesticide worker safety training. - Project LEAF (Limiting Exposures Around Families) is a training program that provides farm workers, their spouses, and caregivers of farm worker children training on the hazards, prevention and mitigation of take-home pesticide exposure.
+Students Action with Farmworkers (SAF) is a program with Duke University that trains interns to conduct interactive pesticide safety education for farm workers and for farm worker families.
+LA, FL, NC State Public Health Departments Grants \$195,000 PRIA funds support capacity development in the state departments of public health in Louisiana, Florida, and North Carolina (\$65,000 per state).
+The goal of the cooperative agreements is to develop a state's capacity to participate in the National Institute for Occupational Safety and Health (NIOSH) Sentinel Event Notification System for Occupational Risk (SENSOR) project, a project to carry out acute pesticide-related illness and injury surveillance activities. \$173,000 The mission of the SENSOR program is to build and maintain occupational illness and injury surveillance capacity within state health departments.
 NIOSH provides cooperative agreement funding and technical support to state health departments to conduct surveillance on one or more occupational illnesses or injuries.
 One of the illnesses supported under SENSOR is acute occupational pesticide-related illness and injury.
 State surveillance work includes the identification, classification and documentation of pesticide poisoning cases.
-The SENSOR-Pesticides program is valuable for providing depth of detail surrounding reported incidents, as well as for the timely identification of emerging trends involving occupational pesticide exposure.
-PRIA funds helps support the Migrant Clinicians Network (MCN) project to improve the Migrant Clinicians Network recognition and management of pesticide poisoning by healthcare providers in the Cooperative practice setting.
-This work increases health care provider competency in environmental agreement and occupational health in order to support agricultural worker health and safety.
-The clinicians, nurses and physician's assistants in the network may be the first and only health care providers for pesticide workers. \$190,000 MCN's Environmental and Occupational Health program is a partnership of multiple clinic systems to train staff on the recognition and management of pesticide poisonings, to introduce the appropriate screening methods to identify exposures, and to describe how to report those incidents to appropriate entities.
+The SENSOR-Pesticides program is valuable for providing Migrant Clinicians depth of detail surrounding reported incidents, as well as for the timely identification of emerging trends involving occupational pesticide exposure.
+PRIA funds helps support the Migrant Clinicians Network (MCN) project to improve the Network Cooperative Agreement recognition and management of pesticide poisoning by healthcare providers in the practice setting.
+This work increases health care provider competency in environmental and occupational health in order to support agricultural worker health and safety.
+The clinicians, nurses and physician's assistants in the network may be the first and only health care providers for pesticide workers. \$185,000 MCN's Environmental and Occupational Health program is a partnership of multiple clinic systems to train staff on the recognition and management of pesticide poisonings, to introduce the appropriate screening methods to identify exposures, and to describe how to report those incidents to appropriate entities.
 MCN provides training to hundreds of clinicians and staff throughout the year.
-In addition to distributing thousands of patient education or clinical training materials, including EPA's Recognition and Management of Pesticide Poisonings, MCN has trained or reached over 1,000 clinicians through direct training programs.
-PRIA funding allows MCN to train and provide technical assistance to these trainees and clinic systems.
-National PRIA funds support a cooperative agreement between EPA and the National Association Association of State of State Departments Research Foundation (NASDARF).
-Under the cooperative Departments of agreement, NASDARF, is working to enhance Pesticide Safety Programs to reduce risks Agriculture of pesticide poisonings and injuries in human community, while recognizing the Cooperative importance of the appropriate, competent use of pesticides.
-Certification of applicators, agreement pesticide worker protection, and a trained health care provider community are cornerstone tools for realizing reduced pesticide risks.
-Regionally, nationally, and internationally, \$315,000 NASDARF: uses existing coalitions and build new ones (community-based organizations, businesses, educators, researchers, health care providers, regulators, subject matter experts, agricultural retailers); assesses needs of several "communities" (children, families, workers, handlers, applicators, agricultural retailers, health care providers); develops practical, strategic, and creative community-based action plans to enhance risk reduction and contain spills; convenes teams to develop resources, including, but not limited to: workshops, hands-on training, fact sheets, manuals, exams, Web, DVDs, webinars; and; evaluates and reports the outputs and outcomes. \$1,500,000 Total
+In addition to distributing thousands of patient education or clinical training materials, including EPA's Recognition and Management of Pesticide Poisonings , MCN has trained or reached over 1,000 clinicians through direct training programs.
+PRIA funding allows MCN to train and provide technical assistance to these trainees and clinic systems. \$1,500,000 Total